Venna20/Smart_Home_IOT/README.md

 5. **Device age** is a significant but not dominant predictor
 6. **Environmental factors** (home offline rate) strongly influence device reliability

-For questions or feedback, please refer to the documentation in the `Docs/` folder.

 ---